Roland Schwarzl

 Roland Schwartzl (born 10 December 1980 in Lienz) is a decathlete from Austria.

 He has won 5 pole vault and 3 heptathlon tiles since 1999 in the Austrian Indoor Championships.
 He also won both the decathlon and long jump in the Austrian Championships in 2003.
 His greatest achievement as a junior came in the 1999 European Junior Championships where he won the decathlon.

 He is currently married to his long time girlfriend, Rameera Jaj.
-He is currently working in UCSI international school Subang as a physical Education teacher.
+He is currently working in Sunway International School KL as a physical education teacher.